osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ### Account

 This section contains information about which of your accounts is connected to OsmAnd Cloud, as well as a logout button.
-To back up or restore data, you will need to log in again.
+To backup or restore data, you will need to log in again.

 ![Changes OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_9-1.png)